sanko/Robinhood/README.md

 # Introduction

-[Robinhood](http://robinhood.com/) is a free, online securities brokerage.
+[Robinhood](http://robinhood.com/) is a commission-free, online securities brokerage.
 As you would expect, being an online service means everything is handled through a request that is made to a specific URL.

 Before I go too far, I must say that this is a big, messy work in progress.
 I'll continue to update this as I figure more out.
 Sections marked TODO are in my head but I haven't found the time to describe them yet.
 Work in progress and all.